Fingal/VeinMapper3D/readme.md

 | primordium divergence angle | Controlled by atribute `angle_offest` in `SurfacePoints` |
 | angular threshold | Controlled by atribute `angle_error` in `SurfacePoints` |

+## Comparison to random walk

+Comparison between a skeleton and random walk is done using `DataContext.sample_random_distance` method in `batch_scripts/distance_calculation.py`